Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company hosts a web application on Amazon EC2 instances behind an Application Load Balancer (ALB).
 The company uses Amazon Route 53 to route traffic.
 The company also has a static website that is configured in an Amazon S3 bucket.
 A SysOps administrator must use the static website as a backup to the web application.
 The failover to the static website must be fully automated.
 Which combination of actions will meet these requirements?
 (Choose two.)

 - [ ] Create a primary failover routing policy record.
-Configure the value to be the ALB.
+Configure the value to be the `ALB`.
 - [ ] Create an AWS Lambda function to switch from the primary website to the secondary website when the health check fails.
 - [x] Create a primary failover routing policy record.
-Configure the value to be the ALB.
+Configure the value to be the `ALB`.
 Associate the record with a Route 53 health check.
 - [ ] Create a secondary failover routing policy record.
 Configure the value to be the static website.
 Associate the record with a Route 53 health check.
 - [x] Create a secondary failover routing policy record.
 Configure the value to be the static website.